cucumber-attic/website/apps/dynamic/views/events/bdd-kickstart-london-may-2018.md

 This course is based on proven and practical techniques, which we've taught to hundreds of ambitious teams around the world.

+Both days will be led by **Matt Wynne**, co-founder of Cucumber Ltd and author of The Cucumber Book.
+This is a rare opportunity to learn about Cucumber and BDD in a classroom environment with one of the founding members of the Cucumber team and an experienced BDD trainer, coach and practitioner.

 Discover how BDD can help your organisation by downloading our [BDD Benefits PDF](https://cucumber.io/bdd-benefits.pdf).

 <div class="row"><div class="col-md-6 col-md-offset-3"><script src="//fast.wistia.com/embed/medias/953ry8h08l.jsonp" async></script><script src="//fast.wistia.com/assets/external/E-v1.js" async></script><div class="wistia_responsive_padding" style="padding:56.25% 0 28px 0;position:relative;"><div class="wistia_responsive_wrapper" style="height:100%;left:0;position:absolute;top:0;width:100%;"><div class="wistia_embed wistia_async_953ry8h08l videoFoam=true" style="height:100%;width:100%">&nbsp;</div></div></div></div></div>